EvilBlunt/RDRMP-Docs/page/game_reference/keyboard_keycodes.md

 | INSERT | 210 |
 | DELETE | 211 |

-## Known Natives that use these Icon Strings
+## Known Natives that use these keycodes
 ###### (These are custom natives implemented by RDRMP)

 | Native | Hash |